Agrium (AGU) Q3 2017 Results - Earnings Call Transcript

 Charles V. Magro - Agrium, Inc.

 So now, when we add another dimension to this, which growers need right now, especially in today's market conditions, access the capital.
 And if we can provide that as a one-stop shop along with these other products and services, we think that there is just tremendous competitive advantage here.
 But we've got to make sure that we get paid for that, of course, and that we don't put the balance sheet at risk in the way Steve has described this.
-I think the arrangement we have with ARM, A-R-M, allows us to really get the best of both worlds, allow us to grow our book, but it's not on our balance sheet and allow us to provide a much needed service to farmers in North America and in Canada.
+I think the arrangement we have with ARM, A-R-M, allows us to really get the best of both worlds, allow us to grow our book, but it's not on our balance sheet and allow us to provide a much-needed service to farmers in North America and in Canada.

 Operator